Research-Based

 Stacking D3 With Other Supplements

-Many people stack D3 with other vitamins or minerals, depending on their situation.
-During flu season, an excellent stack is to combine D3 with Vitamin C and Zinc.
-This combination is known to boost immunity against respiratory infections.
+Many people combine D3 with other vitamins or minerals based on their specific needs.
+During flu season, an excellent combination is D3 with Vitamin C and Zinc.
+This trio is known to boost immunity against respiratory infections.

-Another way to stack D3 is with calcium.
-Here is a blended approach:
+Another effective D3 pairing is with calcium.
+Here’s a combined approach:

 Caltrate, Vitamin D, And Calcium